 The key here is making sure it’s measurable.
 Define your “lead” based on ways you’ll be able to identify prospects as such.
 Align on a straightforward statement that will help you say “yes” or “no”.
 Keep your CRM or automation platform in mind and create a methodology for how leads look in your specific tool.

 Now’s the time for alignment within your organization about how these definitions will find their way into processes.

 The process of lead scoring helps us rank our inbound leads and prioritize which ones sales should dedicate time to first.
-There are a number of ways to score leads, based not only on your organization, but also on any tools you have in place.
-Lead score also helps inform service level agreements between marketing, sales and other relevant teams involved in the process.
+There are a number of ways to score leads, based not only on your organization but also on any tools you have in place.
+Lead scoring also helps inform service level agreements between marketing, sales and other relevant teams involved in the process.
 It’s important you work together to identify when and how you’ll engage with your leads throughout the funnel.